 Secure and timely updatability and patchability.

 Premarket submissions should include information that describes how the above security objectives are addressed by and integrated into the device design.
-The extent to which security requirements, architecture, supply chain, and implementation are needed to meet these objectives will depend on:
+The extent to which security requirements, architecture, supply chain, and implementation are needed to meet these objectives will depend on but may not be limited to:

-The device’s intended use and indications for use;
+The device’s intended use, indications for use, and reasonably foreseeable misuse;

 The presence and functionality of its electronic data interfaces;